 1. What are we talking about?
 Many WA residential property purchases are subject to Pre Purchase Building Inspections.
 To incorporate the Building Inspection requirement into the Standard Real Estate Institute of WA (“REIWA”) Offer to Purchase contract, an Annexure is usually added which describes the Pre Purchase Building Inspection requirements.
 The most often used Annexure by…Read more

-Home designs have changed!
+Knocking Down Internal Walls Home designs have changed!
 We have moved from lots of little rooms in older style homes to big open plan living areas with few internal walls in newer homes.
-So if you own an older home, how hard can it be to simply knock an internal wall out or two?
-1 The Good News Most walls…Read more
+So if you own an older home, how hard can it be to simply knock down and removing internal walls?
+Knocking down…Read more

 Major changes to the WA Builder complaint process on WA Strata Constructions – Announcement by the WA Government